cult-of-coders/meteor-tuts/source/chapters/1/intro.md

 Everything in "/client" and "/server" is automatically loaded, as it is explained [here.](https://guide.meteor.com/structure.html#load-order)

-That's all great !
-However, we need more control over our application, and in order to gain that control, we will refrain from using auto-loading in our projects.
+That's all great, however, we need more control over our application, and in order to gain that control, we will refrain from using auto-loading in our projects.

 This compiles all the modules we specified into our project with the "import" keyword, when we type **"meteor run"**